Esha-Mirza/LexiAI/README.md

 uvicorn backend.main:app --reload
 ```

-The FastAPI server will be available at:
+The backend will be available at:

 ```text
 http://localhost:8000